-Department of Toxic Substances Control

-Barbara A. Lee, Director 5796 Corporate Avenue Cypress, California 90630

-Mr. Donald Stabler

-Deputy Superintendent

-Torrance Unified School District

-2335 Plaza Del Amo

-Torrance, California 90501

-DTSC COMMENTS ON THE MITIGATED NEGATIVE DECLARATION AND INITIAL STUDY FOR THE AQUATIC CENTER PROJECT, TORRANCE (SCH# 2015061107)

-Dear Mr. Stabler:

-The Department of Toxic Substances Control (DTSC) has reviewed the Mitigated Negative Declaration (MND) and Initial Study (IS) for the subject site (Placeworks - June 2015) received by DTSC on July 2, 2015.
-The proposed project is for a construction of a new aquatic center on the eastern portion of a property owned by Torrance Unified School District (District).
-The proposed facility would be developed west of Torrance Elementary School and north of Shery Continuation High School on underutilized ball fields and on a parking lot.
-Based on review of the submitted MND and IS, DTSC would like to provide the following comments:

-If the Torrance Unified School District (District) plans to use State funds for the project, then the District shall comply with the requirements of Education Code sections 17213.1 and 17213.2, unless otherwise specifically exempted under section 17268.
+Department of Toxic Substances Control Barbara A. Lee, Director und G. Brown Jr atthew Rodriguez 5796 Corporate Avenue Secretary fo Cypress, California 90630 Governor Environmental Protection July 30, 2015 Mr. Donald Stabler Deputy Superintendent Torrance Unified School District 2335 Plaza Del Amo Torrance, California 90501 DTSC COMMENTS ON THE MITIGATED NEGATIVE DECLARATION AND INITIAL STUDY FOR THE CASIMIR MIDDLE SCHOOL GYMNASIUM PROJECT, TORRANCE (SCH# 2015061105) Dear Mr. Stabler: The Department of Toxic Substances Control (DTSC) has reviewed the Mitigated Negative Declaration (MND) and Initial Study (IS) for the subject site (Placeworks - June 2015) received by DTSC on July 3, 2015.
+The proposed project is A-1 for the construction of a new gymnasium on the Casimir Middle School campus.
+The gymnasium would be developed on a small portion of the school's natural turf field, near the north-central portion of the campus.
+Based on review of the submitted MND and IS, DTSC would like to provide the following comments: 1.
+If the Torrance Unified School District (District) plans to use State funds for the project, then the District shall comply with the requirements of Education Code A-2 sections 17213.1 and 17213.2, unless otherwise specifically exempted under section 17268.
 2. Because the proposed project is school site related, DTSC recommends that an environmental review under DTSC oversight be conducted.
-The environmental review may include, but is not limited to, a Phase I Environmental Site Assessment and/or Preliminary Endangerment Assessment, to determine whether there has been, or may have been, a release or threatened release of a hazardous material, or whether a naturally occurring hazardous material is present based on reasonably available information about each property and the area in its vicinity.
+The environmental review may include, but is not limited to, a Phase I Environmental Site Assessment and/or Preliminary Endangerment Assessment, to determine whether there has been, or may have been, a release or threatened release of a hazardous material, or whether a naturally occurring hazardous material is present based on reasonably A-3 available information about each property and the area in its vicinity.
 Such an environmental review should generally be conducted as part of the California Environmental Quality Act (CEQA) process.
-Such an environmental review is also recommended for compliance with the requirements of California Education Code,

-Printed on Recycled Paper
+Such an environmental review is also recommended for compliance with the requirements of California Education Code, Printed on Recycled Paper